DigitalCoreNZ/hashnode/cma3rmqr4000o08l6g7mr4zpz.md

 ## TL;DR.

 This post is a guide to setting up a local AI toolkit on a Debian-based Linux distribution, specifically Ubuntu.
+It covers the installation and management of various AI tools and frameworks, including:

+* Ollama,

+* CrewAI,

+* Crawl4AI,

+* AI Extensions for VS Code,

+* OpenRouter.ai,

+* Cursor,

+* Windsurf,

+* Open WebUI,

+* LM Studio,

+* Pinokio, and

+* Ngrok.

-It covers the installation and management of various AI tools and frameworks, including Ollama, CrewAI, Pinokio, Open WebUI, LM Studio, Ngrok, and Cursor.
-This guide includes step-by-step instructions for installing, updating, and uninstalling these tools, as well as setting up virtual environments for best practices.
-Additionally, it offers insights into the functionalities of each tool and how they can be utilized for AI development.
+This guide includes step-by-step instructions for installing, updating, and uninstalling these tools, as well as promoting virtual environments (specifically [Conda](https://solodev.app/installing-miniconda)) for best practices.
+Also, this post occasionally offers insights into these tools and how they are utilised during AI development.

 > **Attributions:**
 >